Nate Gabriel, Ph.D.

 Gabriel, N. (2011) "The Work That Parks Do: Toward an Urban Environmentality."
 Social and Cultural Geography 12:2

 Gabriel, N. "Mending Fences: Constituting the Urban Through Environmental Stewardship."
-For sebmission to Environment and Planning D: Society and Space.
+Under revision for Environment and Planning D: Society and Space.

 Gabriel, N. "Fixity and Rupture: Neoliberalism Happens in Place."
-For submission to Geoforum.
+Under revision for Geoforum.

 Gabriel, N. and Sarmiento, E. "Food, Actor-Networks, and the 'Transatlantic Destiny of Michel Foucault.'"
 Presented at the Annual Meeting of the Association of American Geographers, 2011.